 If the check is made payable to both the student and the college the student will be attending, then both parties must sign the check.
 If the check is mailed to the student, the student should endorse (sign) the back of the check and write his or her student identification number on the check.
 The student should then mail or deliver the check to the Ferris State University Student Services Center.
 (1201 S. State Street, CSS101, Big Rapids, Michigan 49307.
 If the check is received directly from the donor to the University, the Business Office will contact the student and make arrangements for the student to endorse and return the check.
 The check will then be applied directly to the student’s University billing account.

 Your first step should be the Ferris State University Scholarship webpage.
 From our webpage you may search for scholarships offered only to Ferris State students.
-You may search by your grade level or for scholarships specific to your college.
+The MyScholarships database makes it very easy to search for Ferris scholarships.

 Another excellent source of scholarship opportunities are national scholarship databases.
 We have listed several scholarship database sources that have proven reliable and secure.
 There are no fees associated with the scholarship search engines listed on this page.
 Here are a couple of tips to help make the most of your scholarship database search experience: